How to clean an oven – 6 easy steps for a quick and thorough clean

 Figuring out how to clean an oven needn’t be a dreaded chore with these easy methods, from self-cleaning options to natural DIY solutions

-But cleaning the oven should become a regular part of everyone's kitchen cleaning routine, no matter how much we dread the thought of it because not only is a dirty oven a pretty unpleasant to see but the fumes and flavors from all of this burnt-on food can also seep off into whatever you’re cooking.
+Cleaning the oven should become a regular part of everyone's kitchen cleaning routine, no matter how much we dread the thought of it.
+Not only is a dirty oven a pretty unpleasant sight to see but the fumes and flavours from all of the burnt-on food can seep off into whatever you’re cooking.

-Like with other kitchen tasks – such as learning how to descale a kettle and how to clean a microwave – it's advised by professional cleaners that we clean our ovens on a monthly basis, to avoid creating stubborn build-up.
-But if it's been a little bit longer than that since you last cleaned yours, don't panic – because there are plenty of easy methods, using household essentials that you probably have in your cupboard, to help get your oven sparkling and shiny once more.
+Like with other kitchen tasks – such as learning how to descale a kettle and how to clean a microwave – it's advised by professional cleaners that we clean our ovens every month, to avoid creating stubborn build-up.
+But if it's been a little bit longer than that since you last cleaned yours, don't panic.
+There are plenty of easy methods, using household essentials that you probably have in your cupboard, to help get your oven sparkling and shiny once more.

 How to clean an oven in 6 simple steps

 Not cleaning an oven regularly allows food and grease to build up over time, so it's important to keep it properly cleaned for more enjoyable meal times - if nothing else.
-Here are several effective oven cleaning hacks you can use to do the job with relative ease, ranging from self-cleaning to natural, DIY methods.
+Here are several effective oven-cleaning hacks you can use to do the job with relative ease, ranging from self-cleaning to natural, DIY methods including cleaning an oven with baking soda.

 1. Switch off and empty the inside